Include in Medicare coverage personal food assessments and diet and nutrition counseling from a wide range of health care settings

 Professional bodies have requirements for continuing professional development.
 Most require that professionals develop a learning plan, approved by the professional body, based on their professional needs, and then implement it.
 Practitioners are required to document regularly that they are meeting their learning plans.
 Professional bodies often put on workshops and other learning events to help practitioners fulfill their plans, but outside courses/learning events can also qualify.

 The challenge is to make food as a social determinant of health more widely understood.
-Although a few medical schools offer courses (e.g., the University of Toronto offers a culinary medicine workshop), medical education rarely provides the training and skills for such interventions by doctors and while short workshops can help with awareness raising, they are not likely sufficient to develop the skills for interventions later (Hayman et al., 2020).
+Although the need for enhanced nutritional competencies for doctors is understood (cf. Eisenberg et al., 2024), and a few Canadian medical schools offer courses (e.g., the University of Toronto offers a culinary medicine workshop), medical education rarely provides the training and skills for such interventions by doctors and while short workshops can help with awareness raising, they are not likely sufficient to develop the skills for interventions later (Hayman et al., 2020).
 This suggests that it will be important for doctors to know enough that they can bring other professionals with more extensive training into the discussion.

 Colleges of Dieticians must be the leads on such changes.
 Nutrition and dietetics programs at Canadian universities provide a technical background rooted in a biomedical positivist approach to science (see Goal 3 Public Research), but not necessarily one strong in social determinants of health and food system realities, what would be considered part of a Critical Dietetics approach (Gingras et al., 2017; Fraser and Brady, 2019).
 Sustainable diet promotion is relatively weak (Alberdi and Begiristain-Zubillaga, 2021).
 Some 30 undergraduate programs exist, but they are attached to multiple places in the universities which affects the program orientation.
 Some are connected to narrowly framed agricultural programs, others to medical and kinesiology programs, and some to social services.
 Critical approaches are relatively infrequent in core offerings.
 Many offer electives and elective minors in other fields related to the themes of this site but such courses are often not required and not necessarily framed for dietitians (Fraser and Brady, 2019).
 This reality has historically contributed to a divided profession, one where some graduates work in public health dietetics, but the majority are in very traditional primary care and the food industry.
 The colleges are part of this problem because they focus on the dominant approaches within the field (what Brady 2019 refers to as hegemonic nutrition) and protecting the employment prospects of their members.